LincaMarius/ISAP-1_Block_Diagram/README.md

 ![ Figure 6 ](/Pictures/Figure6.png)

+## ISAP-1 Architecture CPU version 1
+In order to highlight the three system buses, we must invert the positions of the Program Counter and the Memory Address Register in the diagram.

 Now I have renamed the Memory Address Register as the Address Register

-In order to be able to highlight the three buses of the system, we must reverse the positions in the diagram of the Program Counter and the Address Register

 ![ Figure 7 ](/Pictures/Figure7.png)